Shraddha Kapoor: Further commercial success (2018–present)

 Kapoor was committed to star in a biopic of badminton player Saina Nehwal, directed by Amole Gupte, but after filming for a few days she opted out of the project citing a scheduling conflict.
-She began 2019 by playing the leading lady opposite Prabhas in Sujeeth's action film Saaho.
+She began 2019 by playing the leading lady opposite Prabhas in Sujeeth's Telugu-Hindi bilingual action film Saaho.
 Budgeted at ₹3.5 billion, it is one of the most expensive Indian films produced.
-Kapoor shot her portions in Telugu and Hindi languages.
 In a scathing review for Mid-Day, Mayank Shekhar dismissed her part as "rather pale and pointless".
 The Telugu version of the film did not perform well, but its Hindi version was a commercial success.
 Her next film release was Nitesh Tiwari's Chhichhore, a comedy-drama about college life, co-starring Sushant Singh Rajput.
 Udita Jhunjhunwala of Mint labelled it a "lively homage to hostel life" and added "in spite of a sketchy role, Kapoor delivers a moving and likeable performance".
 With a worldwide gross of over ₹2 billion, the film emerged as one of her most successful.

 Kapoor began the new decade by reuniting with Dhawan in the dance film Street Dancer 3D (2020), which Namrata Joshi termed a "compilation of indistinguishable performances".
 It failed at the box office.
 She then reteamed with Shroff in the spiritual sequel Baaghi 3.
 The film was panned by critics and underperformed commercially as theatres were shut due to the COVID-19 pandemic.
-WION's Shomini Sen called the film "an assault to the brain" and criticised the stereotypical portrayal of Kapoor's character being a "liberated woman" that is "foul-mouthed, aggressive and glamorous".
+WION's Shomini Sen termed the film "an assault to the brain" and criticised the stereotypical portrayal of Kapoor's character of a "liberated woman" that is "foul-mouthed, aggressive and glamorous".